 The treatment of Bulimia is individualized.
 We take a holistic approach to treatment that allows for healing to be done in community and in individual sessions.
 We believe eating disorders develop to serve a function for an individual.
 Opal’s staff come alongside our clients to better understand those “whys” and find new ways to cope and live life without an eating disorder.
 We offer three levels of care at our Seattle clinic.
 Overall, our treatment model includes:

-- Individual therapy, nutrition counseling, psychiatry, exercise experientials and family therapy available at the PHP and IOP levels of care.
+- Individual therapy, nutrition counseling, psychiatry, exercise experientials and family/relationship therapy available at the PHP and IOP levels of care.

 - Health at Every Size, weight-neutral treatment approach